theredditbandit/quiz/README.md

 # Quiz
 A quiz system implemented in go.

-# TODO
+# todo
 - [x] Add support for setting quiz timers
 - [x] Add option to shuffle questions.
 - [x] refactor again
-- [ ] Migrate to cobra instead of flags for arguments.
+- [x] Migrate to cobra instead of flags for arguments.
-- [ ] Add support for per question time using tickers
-- [ ] Add support for displaying individual time limit using profress bars ref (bubbles/bubbletea)
-- [ ] Add support to skip questions entirely
-- [ ] Add support for different question formats
+- [ ] finish adding support for file schema validators (CSV)
-  - [ ] Add support for JSON question format to support MCQ questions
+- [ ] Add support for JSON question format/schema to support MCQ questions
   - [ ] only one answer correct schema
   - [ ] Multiple correct answers schema
+  - [ ] using polymorphism add support for validating json schema.
-  - [ ] `generate` command in the quiz app to generate boilerplate json for McQ and other type questions
+- [ ] Add support for generate command to generate boilerplate for inputting questions
-  - [ ] Implement data validators that validate the schema of given problem.csv/json, find go equivalent of pydantic
+- [ ] Add support for nicer ui (using bubbles/bubbletea)
+- [ ] Add support for per question time using tickers , display using progress bars
+- [ ] Add support to skip questions entirely
+- [ ] Add support to generate quiz reports
 - [ ] Add support for reading configurations and question schemas from configuration files (ref spf13/viper)
 - [x] Unit Tests (optional)